hateradio/wbb/readme.template.md

 *   `Ctrl + h = [url=][/url]` (Link)
 *   `Ctrl + m = [img][/img]` (Image)
 *   `Ctrl + d = {Delete}` (Erases your message!)

+There are several more depending on the site.

 ### Updates